 Original Solo Violin Part.
 The original solo violin part, upon which this piece is based, is included at the bottom of the score for reference only.
 It is not to be played when performing Fantasia for Orchestra.

 Keyboard.
-The keyboard part may be played by one player.
-Either a synthesizer with patches for celesta and pipe organ may be used OR a real celesta and a real pipe organ may be used.
+The Keyboard part may be played by one player.
+Either a Digital Piano with samples for celesta and pipe organ may be used OR a real celesta and a real pipe organ may be used.
 The discretion of the conductor, player and/or orchestra administration should be used to determine which is best for any given performance.
-In any case, the keyboard part is written at concert pitch.
+In any case, the Keyboard part is written at concert pitch.
 The notes should sound in the printed octave.

 Flutes and Piccolo.
 In measures 86 and 87, the 32nd-notes that are not marked with a slur should be tongued.
 In measure 89, the players should finger the printed chromatic scale while flutter-tonguing.

 String Bowings.
 The score and string parts have been completely bowed by the composer (a violinist).
 There is no need to go through the typical process of having the parts bowed by the string principals.